Course Content and Outcome Guide for GEO 209

 - Credit Hours:

 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionExamines the processes of the atmosphere, the distribution and character of climate types, climate change and humankind as a modifier of climate.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course